gwtproject/gwt/eclipse/README.txt

   Then press the Finish button.

-2) If you are using the Google Plugin for Eclipse (http://code.google.com/eclipse), enable it for 'gwt-user'
+2) If you are using the Google Plugin for Eclipse (https://developers.google.com/eclipse/), enable it for 'gwt-user'

   Right click the 'gwt-user' project and go to properties.
 Select Google->Web Toolkit, and check the box for 'Use Google Web Toolkit'.

   Then, select Google->Web Application, and uncheck 'This project has a WAR directory'.
 Then press the "Apply" button.

+  Sometimes the Google Plugin does not handle all GWT language features correctly.
+But you can show these errors as warnings, therefor go to Window->Preferences->Google->Error/Warnings to adjust them.

 3) Dismiss the welcome tab if you are setting up an Eclipse workspace for the first time.